 Gaining confidence as a communicator and team lead

-About 40 per cent of the MEL classes are offered through UBC Sauder School of Business, immersing students in high-level business concepts.
+About 40 per cent of the MEL classes are offered through UBC Sauder’s Robert H. Lee Graduate School, immersing students in high-level business concepts.
 These classes bring together all of the students in the MEL and Master of Health Leadership and Policy programs, creating a learning environment of wide-ranging diversity and perspectives.

 The class on organizational leadership – with its focus on case studies – offered “so much to think about and analyze when it comes to the issues that affect all organizations, from motivating employees to successfully managing multi-year projects,” says Neha.